microbus-io/fabric/docs/tech/path-arguments.md

 }
 ```

-## Pervasive Routing
+## Warning

 Path arguments are not recommended for pervasive (non-load balanced) endpoints, events or sinks.
-Using path arguments in these cases will result in significantly slow response times because they interfere with an optimization that relies on a fixed URL pattern.
+Using path arguments in these cases will result in significantly slower response times because they interfere with an optimization that relies on a fixed URL pattern.

 ```yaml
 functions: